EwelinaKopacz/Tasks-Manager-Project-React/README.md

     }
 ```

-Taking data from inputs and update the state
+Taking data from inputs and updating the state
 ```
 changeHandler = e => {
         const {name,value} = e.target;